Second Charge bridging loans

 When the exit event completes, the second charge bridging loan is redeemed in full including all accrued interest.
 Solicitors file the charge removal at Land Registry.
 Your first charge mortgage continues on exactly its existing terms.

 Deed of postponement: If you want to remortgage your main mortgage while the second charge is still in place, the second charge lender must formally agree to the new first charge terms.
-This written agreement is called a deed of postponement, and obtaining it is a routine but time-sensitive process.
-Most second charge lenders will grant a deed of postponement where the new first charge terms are reasonable, but it adds a step to your remortgage timeline and requires the cooperation of the second charge lender.
-This is worth factoring in if you are planning to switch mortgage lender during the bridging term.
+This written agreement is called a deed of postponement.
+Most second charge lenders will grant one where the new first charge terms are reasonable, but it adds a step to your remortgage timeline.
+Factor this in if you are planning to switch mortgage lender during the bridging term.

 What does a second charge bridging loan cost?

 Second charge bridging typically carries a slightly higher monthly rate than an equivalent first charge facility on the same property and at the same combined LTV, reflecting the subordinate position and the additional risk to the second charge lender.
-For standard residential property at low combined LTV, rates typically run from around 0.65 to 1.0 percent per month on a second charge basis.
+For standard residential property at low combined LTV, rates typically run from around 0.65 to 1.0 percent per month.
 For investment property, non-standard construction, or higher combined LTV cases, rates will be higher.
-These are illustrative figures only; actual pricing depends on the lender's assessment of your specific case.
+These are illustrative figures only.

 Beyond the monthly interest rate, most second charge bridging facilities carry an arrangement fee, a valuation fee, and legal fees on both sides.
 Where first charge consent is required, there may be an additional administration fee from the existing mortgage lender for processing the consent request.
 Always obtain a full breakdown of all costs before proceeding.
 Our guide to bridging loan fees covers every cost type in detail.